 A suppression list is used to omit a selected group of prospects from list emails or drip programs (lead nurturing).
 Suppression lists are valuable when prospects may be on more than one list and you want to make sure one of those lists does not receive the email.

 Any Pardot list can be used as a suppression list.
-Just select which of your Pardot lists you’d like to suppress for that particular drip program or list email in the Recipients step of your email or drip program wizard.
-For help with creating lists, see this article.
+You just select which of your Pardot lists you’d like to suppress for that particular drip program or email list blast in the Recipients step of your email or drip program wizard.

-Why would you want to suppress someone from an list email or a drip program?
+Why would you want to suppress someone from an email list blast or a drip program?

 Possible reasons include:

 - They have already received the email on a previous occasion.